Written by Joshua Malin

 Each family has unique health needs, so it’s important to consider the life stage you and your family are at when it comes time to choose health insurance.
 Here are some scenarios when you should consider taking out health insurance for your family.

 You should also check with your health fund to understand what you need to do for your child to be covered from birth.
-You may need to upgrade to a family policy up to 12 months before your due date for your newborn to be covered.

 For more information on health insurance for new families, see our guides for couples planning a family or health insurance for single parents.

 When it comes to your second or third child, you may be able to add them to your family policy at no extra cost.
-If you’re not planning on having any more kids, you may want to consider whether it makes sense to move to a lower level of cover so you’re not paying extra to be covered for pregnancy and birth.
+If you’re not planning on having more kids, you may want to consider whether it makes sense to move to a lower level of cover so you’re not paying extra to be covered for pregnancy and birth.

-This is also a good time to consider extras cover so your children have access to subsidised services, such as dental.
+This is also a good time to consider extras cover so your children have access to out-of-hospital services, such as dental.
 This is because it’s recommended by the Australian Dental Association that your child has their first dentist appointment when their first tooth is visible or they turn one year old.1

 When you share an extras policy with your children, you may also be subject to per person limits on top of your standard sub, group, lifetime and annual limits.